actions-rindeal/toolkit.sh--core.sh/README.md

 # Bash Actions Core

-A Bash reimplementation of the NPM `@actions/core` package, enabling you to use the same syntax and functions in your GitHub workflows and actions written in Bash.
+A Bash reimplementation of the [`@actions/core`](https://www.npmjs.com/package/@actions/core) package.

+Use familiar syntax and functions in your GitHub workflows and actions now in BASH, too!

 ## Usage